Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 * We are now building a modern architectures such as a transformers, LSTM, or attection model within `CNN` (convolutional neural network) to be more accurate for the cat body language
 * We are searching for a trusted reference for the biological data of the rest of animals regarding their body languages and behaviors

+##References
+* Cats Protections Organization in UK (Cat body language - cat behaviour help & advice)
+* Zhao, Z. (2020).
+Using Notational Systems to Represent the Relationship of Cats’ Postures and Facial Expression (Doctoral dissertation, Northeastern University)
+* World Small Animal Veterinary Association Book
+* Aggression in cats.
+ASPCA
+* Zedespook, Kbarni, Berak, Crackwitz, & StringTheory.
+(2021, April 9). `How can I tell the angle from a horizontal line?
+OpenCV`
+* Eagan, B., Eagan, B., & Protopopova, A. (2022).
+BeRSTID: A Behaviour Real-Time Spatial Tracking Identification System
+* Liu, C., Tao, Y., Liang, J., Li, K., & Chen, Y. (2018, December).
+Object detection based on YOLO network.
+In 2018 IEEE 4th Information Technology and Mechatronics Engineering Conference (ITOEC) (pp. 799-803).
+IEEE

 ## Credits
-* This project was created by three Engineering students: Ahmed Mohamed, Ahmed Anwar, Heba Yasser and me  — a computer science student — Arwa Fawzy.
+* This project was created by three Engineering students: Ahmed Mohamed, Ahmed Anwar, Heba Yasser and me  — a computer science student — Arwa Fawzy, September 2022.
-* This project is supervised by Dr. Haitham El-Husseiny and Dr. Ahmed Bayoumy in Egypt Japan University for Science and Technology.
+* This project is supervised by Dr. Haitham El-Husseiny and Dr. Ahmed Bayoumy in Egypt Japan University for Science and Technology, December 2022.

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition 2022
-* The project participates in `Google Challenge Solution Global Contest`
+* The project participates in `Google Challenge Solution Global Contest 2023` (In progress)
-* The project will be submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt.
+* The project will be submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt (In progress)